Hops: Cultivation and harvest

 A superstructure of overhead wires supports strings that in turn support bines.

 Although hops are grown in most of the continental United States and Canada, cultivation of hops for commercial production requires a particular environment.
 As hops are a climbing plant, they are trained to grow up trellises made from strings or wires that support the plants and allow them significantly greater growth with the same sunlight profile.
 In this way, energy that would have been required to build structural cells is also freed for crop growth.

 The hop plant's reproduction method is that male and female flowers develop on separate plants, although occasionally a fertile individual will develop which contains both male and female flowers.
 Because pollinated seeds are undesirable for brewing beer, only female plants are grown in hop fields, thus preventing pollination.
 Female plants are propagated vegetatively, and male plants are culled if plants are grown from seeds.

 Hop plants are planted in rows about 2 to 2.5 m apart.
 Each spring, the roots send forth new bines that are started up strings from the ground to an overhead trellis.
 The cones grow high on the bine, and in the past, these cones were picked by hand.
 Harvesting of hops became much more efficient with the invention of the mechanical hops separator, patented by Emil Clemens Horst in 1909.

 Hops are harvested at the end of summer.
 The bines are cut down, separated, and then dried in an oast house to reduce moisture content.
-To be dried, the hops are spread out on the upper floor of the oast house and heated by heating units on the lower floor.
+To be dried, the hops are traditionally spread out on the upper floor of the oast house and heated by heating units on the lower floor.
 The dried hops are then compressed into bales by a baler.
+They are now usually dried in kilns with large fans that force clean, heated air, through the hop beds and further processed into pellets which have longer storage properties than whole hops.